Sadness, loneliness, negative self-talk, depression, anxiety…

 4. Shopping as an investment in yourself

 Ah, yes, good old materialistic habits.
 Although often wasteful, shopping can sometimes really help you feel better about yourself.
-Just seeing yourself in a fresh new outfit can increase your confidence & encourage you to dress better.
+Just seeing yourself in a fresh new outfit can increase your confidence & encourage you to dress better/feel better.
 This can prompt you to go out more often which in turn will enhance your social life.
-Feeling good about yourself attracts existing and new friends alike, bacause we all have a need to be around positive, happy people every once in awhile.
+Feeling good about yourself attracts existing and new friends alike, bacause we all have a need to be around positive, happy people every once in awhile/or on a daily basis.
 Buying new clothes for work can motivate you to do well at your job or business, just like a soft new pajama can help you relax in the comfort of your own home or that of a friend.
 You deserve to put some money toward what actually matters – YOU.
 “Invest in yourself, it’ll always be worth it.”

 5. Write down the positives